 Typically offered: Fall.
 Program Area: Electromagnetics.

-Prerequisites: Graduate standing and 3106.
+Prerequisites: Graduate Standing.

 Department Syllabus Information:Major Measurable Learning Objectives:

 - Use Maxwell's equations to determine basic properties of plane waves, including direction of propagation, polarization, phase velocity, group velocity, and energy transport.

 - Compute the reflection and transmission of a plane wave at a planar interface.

 - Apply the basic theorems of electromagnetics to analyze problems of electromagnetic waves interacting with inhomogeneous materials or structures.